canonical/microk8s-community-addons/README.md

 # microk8s-addons

-This repository contains the core addons that ship along with MicroK8s.
+This repository contains the community addons that can be enabled along with MicroK8s.

 ## Directory structure